strimzi/proposals/058-kraft-upgrades-and-downgrades.md

 In case the `Kafka.spec.kafka.metadataVersion` field is set, it will just check the Kafka cluster has the desired metadata version as in any other reconciliation.
 The user will be expected to verify the Kafka cluster and change the `Kafka.spec.kafka.metadataVersion` when everything seems to work fine.
 Only after changing the metadata version, the upgrade will be considered complete.
-Similarly to today's ZooKeeper-based implementation, a warning will be issued (in log and in Kafka CR `.status` section) when the metadata version does not correspond to the Kafka version and tell the user to complete the upgrade by updating the metadata version.
+Similarly to today's ZooKeeper-based implementation, a warning will be issued (in the log and in the Kafka CR `.status` section) when the metadata version does not correspond to the Kafka version and tell the user to complete the upgrade by updating the metadata version.

 The upgrades will be supported to skip multiple Strimzi and Kafka versions in single step.
 For example, to upgrade from Strimzi 1.1.0 / Kafka 4.1.0 to Strimzi 1.5.0 / Kafka 4.4.0 (the exact versions are for demonstration purposes only).